userfront/guide/all/guide/auth/index.md

 | [ID token](#id-token)           | This token has more detailed information about the user, such as their image. |
 | [Refresh token](#refresh-token) | This token is used to obtain new Access & ID tokens.                          |

-These tokens are all [JWTs](/jwt-json-web-token.html) (JSON Web Tokens) signed using the RSA algorithm, with signing keys specific to your project.
+These tokens are all [JWTs](/jwt-json-web-token.html) (JSON Web Tokens) signed using the RSA algorithm, with signing keys specific to your account.

 ## Access token